ale1800/YULC/ENCLOSURES.md

 ## STEP 2

-Use other 4 M2 screws to mount the fan on top of the holder and then connect it to YULC thorugh the dedicated JST connector.
+Use other 4 M2 screws to mount the facing down fan on top of the holder and then connect it to YULC thorugh the dedicated JST connector.
 <center>
 <p>
 <img src="https://github.com/ale1800/YULC/blob/main/images/installation/fan.jpg" height="300">